 4. Make data-driven and strategic recommendations to the Director regarding the fostering of positive admission and retention outcomes, including course scheduling that supports student success in Honors.

 5. Support undergraduate research and creative activity by facilitating 2 1-unit sections per semester of the Honors 2000 Research Colloquium, administering student research grants and coordinating thesis completion.

 6. Serve as primary liaison with the Student Honors Advisory Council (SHAC).
 Collaborate with SHAC to organize the annual Honors Summit and co-curricular events throughout the year.

 7. Work in tandem with the Senior Administrative Coordinator on budget, student employment, and other organizational duties.

 Loyola Marymount University Expectations

-- Exhibits behavior that supports the university’s mission vision, and values.
-Communicates and employs interpersonal actions that model high standards of professional, responsible, accountable, and ethical conduct.
-Demonstrates a commitment to outstanding customer service.
+Exhibit behavior that supports the mission, vision, and values of the university.
+Communicate and employ interpersonal actions that model high standards of professional, responsible, accountable, and ethical conduct.

 To apply for this job please visit lmu.wd1.myworkdayjobs.com.